Desmond Keegan: Contributions to distance education

 In 1980 he founded an international journal on distance education.
 Today in its 36th year it remains a leading journal in the field.

-In 1992 he founded a series of academic volumes on the theory and practice of distance education, called the Routledge Studies in Distance Education Series.20 volumes were published between 1992-2003.
+In 1992 he founded a series of academic volumes on the theory and practice of distance education, called the Routledge Studies in Distance Education Series.20 volumes were published between 1992 and 2003.
 Professor A. Tait of the Open University of the United Kingdom, became joint executive editor during the course of the Series.

 Research

-Keegan’s major theoretical contribution on the theory and practice of distance education was termed ‘the reintegration of the teaching acts’.
+Keegan's major theoretical contribution on the theory and practice of distance education was termed ‘the reintegration of the teaching acts’.
 It focused on the characteristic of distance education of the separation of the teacher and the learner, contrary to nearly 2000 years of history of education in the West.
 The daily work of the distance educator is to reintegrate the teaching acts shattered by the benefits of distance education.

 He carried out a census study of distance education in the European Union on 1 January 1996 counting every student enrolled in every distance education institution in every one of the, then, 15 member states, with 889.893 enrolled in government distance training institutions, 997.967 in correspondence schools and colleges, 462.784 in the 5 open universities and 151.192 in distance education courses from conventional universities for a total of 2.350.795 students.
 This showed that distance education was the chosen form of training for over 2.000.000 European students per year and at an average enrollment fee of between €100 and €1000 per year was a largely unknown and unstudied billion euro European training industry.
 This research was published by the European Commission in Brussels.